zalando/skipper/docs/reference/filters.md

 - the finishing event of the request
 - any read errors other than EOF

+## absorbSilent

+The absorbSilent filter reads and discards the payload of the incoming requests.
+It only logs read errors other than EOF.

 ## logHeader

 The logHeader filter prints the request line and the header, but not the body, to